Breaking Up With Your Therapist

 Endings often mean new beginnings.
 How can you walk away gracefully and manage all the feelings?
-After terminating with fifteen therapy clients by the end of my internship and supporting hundreds of people with finding new therapists, I can tell you that breaking up is hard to do, and yet, when done well, letting go can liberate you.
+After terminating with therapy clients and supporting hundreds of people with finding new therapists, I can tell you that breaking up is hard to do, and yet, when done well, letting go can liberate you.

 The natural cycle of mental health therapy includes termination.
 Clinical trainings and supervision include theories around what ending treatment brings up for clients and clinicians.

 Despite the rumors, therapy doesn't last forever.
 Recovery is real and attainable.
 At some point, you'll start feeling like yourself again.
 You'll kick your addiction, or develop a coherent life narrative that no longer triggers you.
-You'll feel ready to move along on your own...#goals
+The goal is to feel ready to move along on your own.

 Sometimes the endings are "forced"; one of you is moving or changing roles.
 The clinic or your insurance may only cover a certain number of sessions.